 The German team is forecast to take home a total of 39 medals which would be the country's best Olympic performance.
 Germany won a then-record 36 medals at Salt Lake City 2002.
 The 15 gold medals currently forecast would be a record for Germany, ahead of the 12 medals won in 1998 and 2002.

 A total of 41 medals would be the country's best, beating the 26 won in 1994 and 2014.
 Norway's potential success at next year's Winter Games is heavily dependent on the sport of cross country skiing in which 17 medals are at stake for the team.

 Norway is sending three potential stars to PyeongChang to compete in cross-country skiing disciplines.
 Petter Northug, Marit Bjørgen and Martin Johnsrud Sundby are each projected to win four medals.

-France is projected to have by far its best Winter Games with 20 medals, including nine golds, according to the latest Gracenote Sports Virtual Medal Table.
-The best previous Winter Games for France was in Sochi in 2014 when the team returned with 15 medals including four gold medals.
+France is forecast to have by far its best Winter Games with 20 medals, including nine golds, according to the latest VMT projections.
+The previous best Winter Games for France were in Sochi in 2014 when the team returned with 15 medals including four golds.

-Gold success for France depends heavily on biathlete Martin Fourcade who is currently forecast to win nearly half of his country's total of first places.
-If Fourcade wins all five medals he is currently predicted to take, he will do better than any French competitor at a Winter Games as only Jean-Claude Killy (1968) and Fourcade himself (2014) have previously won three medals for France.
+Gold success for France depends heavily on biathlete Martin Fourcade who is currently forecast to account for nearly half of the country's first place finishes.
+If Fourcade wins all five of those medals, he will have done better than any French competitor at a Winter Games; only Jean-Claude Killy (1968) and Fourcade himself (2014) have won three medals at a single Olympic game.